 If your project is not ready to move forward, you will be given suggestions, and you may reschedule for another Concept Plan Review Meeting.

 The Development Review Committee (DRC) is a group of City employees from the Engineering, Fire, Planning and Zoning, and Building divisions who identify and discuss any problems or issues in the early stages of a project.
 Following the Concept Plan Review Meeting, you will be given an Application Form listing the items you need to prepare for the Development Review Committee (see Planning Department Application Forms)

 Check our fee schedule for application fees.
 Submit ALL the required documents electronically to email@example.com in a One Drive or Dropbox link or on a USB submitted to the Development Services Department, 275 East 200 North, American Fork, UT, 84003.
 Once all required documentation has been submitted and fees paid, your application will be in process for its first review.

 After the DRC has reviewed your application, you will receive comments back from each division.
 Upon receipt of your DRC comments, you will be given a Summary of Findings, which provides guidance on whether to resubmit to DRC or prepare and submit for the Planning Commission.
 If needed, you will be given the opportunity to meet with the DRC.
-Meetings are held on Thursdays from 10:00 to 12:00 in 30-minute appointments.
+Meetings are held on Tuesdays from 11:00 am to 12:00 pm in 30-minute appointments.
 Following this meeting, revised plans can be submitted for review.